Observation-driven correction of numerical weather prediction for marine winds: Related Work

 \section{Related Work}

 \textbf{Modern weather forecasting couples dynamical models with statistical post-processing to correct systematic errors.} Since the 1970s, Model Output Statistics (MOS) and its probabilistic successors have provided principled ways to calibrate NWP outputs against observations \citep{glahn1972mos,gneiting2005emos,raftery2005bma,wilks2011statistical}.
 These approaches address mean and distributional biases but are limited in representing nonlinear, state-dependent, and spatially varying errors.
 Deep post-processing methods have therefore gained traction: neural networks trained on ensemble and auxiliary predictors improve calibration and sharpness over classical regression \citep{rasp2018nnpost,scheuerer2020qrforests}, and recent applications show ML-based bias correction enhancing GFS precipitation and near-surface temperature forecasts in real-world settings \citep{sun2023gfs_precip,NOAA_ML4BC_2025}.
-Our work adopts this correction paradigm but targets marine surface winds under sparse, shifting observation geometry, using self- and cross-attention to condition corrections on the most informative recent observations.
+However, these deep post-processing approaches generally assume a fixed set of predictor locations and do not account for observation sets that change in composition and spatial coverage from one forecast cycle to the next---a defining characteristic of the marine environment.

 \textbf{End-to-end deep learning has rapidly advanced from nowcasting to global medium-range forecasting with near-instant inference.} Data-driven global models such as FourCastNet, GraphCast, and Pangu-Weather demonstrate medium-range skill competitive with leading operational systems while achieving orders-of-magnitude speedups at $\sim$0.25$^{\circ}$ resolution \citep{pathak2022fourcastnet,lam2023graphcast,bi2023pangu}.
 For short-range, high-resolution targets, the MetNet family delivers kilometer-scale, minute-level updates for multiple surface variables, including wind \citep{metnet3_arxiv,metnet3_blog}.
 These developments make large ensembles and on-demand forecasts at arbitrary coordinates computationally feasible.
-While our focus is not to replace NWP globally, we leverage these architectural insights (efficient attention, operator-style layers) in a model that can infer at arbitrary offshore locations with low latency.
+However, these global models are trained and evaluated on regular grids and do not ingest real-time in-situ observations to correct local biases at specific offshore locations.
+While these models motivate key architectural choices such as efficient attention and scalable inference, our application targets short-range (1--48\,h) regional correction over the Atlantic rather than global medium-range forecasting.